Fluid Forge

 // 1.
 Add GCP credentials

-Credentials β Add Credentials
+Credentials → Add Credentials

 Kind: Google Service Account from private key

-Project Name: dust-labs-485011
+Project Name: fluid-crypto-tracker

 ID: gcp-data-product-deployer